 What type of compensation can I get for a medical malpractice suit?

 If you win a medical malpractice suit, you may be awarded compensatory damages and/or punitive damages.
 Compensatory damages include things like past and future medical expenses, economic damages, lost earning compacity, and life care expenses.
-They can also include non-economic things like psychological and emotional destress, physical harm, and chronic pain.
-If the health care provider is found guilty of malicious or willful misconduct, punitive damages will be awarded.
-This means he or she will be punished by the court of law.
+They can also include non-economic damages like psychological and emotional destress, physical harm, and chronic pain.
+If the health care provider is found guilty of malicious or willful misconduct, punitive damages can be awarded.

 Partnering with an experienced medical malpractice attorney

-Our medical malpractice attorneys work on a contingency basis, meaning they do not get paid unless the plaintiff is awarded a settlement.
+Our medical malpractice attorneys work on a contingency basis, meaning they do not get paid unless the plaintiff is awarded a settlement or jury verdict.
 If you need assistance with your medical malpractice suit, we encourage you to contact our experienced medical malpractice lawyers about your situation for a no-obligation, no-cost consultation.
 Call Hardesty, Tyde, Green & Ashton, P.A. at 904-249-9030 or email us.
 You can learn more about medical malpractice on our YouTube channel.